Sit n Go Advanced Strategy: Two Big Stacks vs One Small Stack

 - There is a 2/3 (33%) chance the small stack will be knocked out on the next hand (and an even better chance they will be knocked out in one of the next few hands).

-- If you fold this hand, and wait until the small stack is knocked out, you will probably be at somewhere around a 6-4 chip disadvantage (as opponent will win the chips).
+- If you fold this hand and wait for the small stack to be knocked out, you might find yourself at a chip disadvantage, (as opponent may win the chips).

-This type of calculation is called an Independent Chip Model (ICM).
-Doing some simple calculations, and plugging hand ranges into calculators like Poker Tracker and Poker Stove can allow you to study your play offline and improve your decisions when you are at the table.
+This type of calculation is known as the Independent Chip Model (ICM).
+While tools like Poker Tracker and Poker Stove can allow help you analyze hand ranges and improve your understanding, it’s always essential to focus on developing your strategic decision-making at the table.

 Final Points

-In general, as one of two big stacks, raising is better than calling.
-Being the raiser puts a lot of pressure on the other big stack, and they usually must have a much better hand to call.
+In general, as one of two big stacks, raising is often a stronger play than calling.
+Being the aggressor puts pressure on the other big stack, forcing them to have a significantly better hand to justify a call, while also allowing you to maintain control of the betting.

-Finally, when you are one of the big stacks, and the small stack goes all in, consider the size of their raise, and make a quick estimation of your pot odds.
-Anything better than 1.5-1 is usually good enough to call with even medium hands, unless you see them as very tight or calling will cost you more than half your stack.
+Finally, when you’re one of the big stacks and the small stack goes all-in, evaluate the size of their raise and assess your pot odds.
+If the odds are better than 1.5-1, it’s generally worth considering a call, even with medium hands, unless you perceive the small stack as very tight or calling would put a significant portion of your stack at risk.
 In those cases, 2-1 odds might be required.
 Obviously big hands are an easy call.
 The other consideration is if the other big stack remains left to act behind you.
 If so, you want to be more selective in your calling.